mzazon/awesome-cloud-projects/aws/carbon-footprint-analytics/carbon-footprint-analytics.md

    def lambda_handler(event, context):
        """
        Process sustainability and cost data to create integrated analytics.
-       AWS Customer Carbon Footprint Tool data is retrieved monthly with a 3-month delay.
+       AWS Customer Carbon Footprint Tool data is available with a 3-month delay.
        This function correlates cost data with carbon footprint insights.
        """